HadisParsa/my-react-portfolio/README.md

 I deploied this application to my GitHub Page.
 Follow the instructions in the Git Guide or consult the [Create React App Docs on GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages) to create a build that you can deploy.
-**Important:** Be sure to push your codebase to the default branch in GitHub -- NOT your built and deployed code.
-Ensure this happens by using the `gh-pages` branch to host the deployed application's build.

 * Choose a color palette that distinguishes my site from the default Bootstrap theme and unstyled HTML sites.
 Refer to resources like [Coolors](https://coolors.co/).